-A disability advocate is a person who helps you file your claim with the Social Security Administration (SSA) and guides you throughout the appeals process.
-Most people don’t know the first thing about disability advocates, and many are unaware this option exists.
+A disability advocate is a person who helps you file your claim with the Social Security Administration (SSA) and guides you throughout the appeals process providing legal advice and legal assistance.
+Most people don’t know the opportunity that comes with disability advocates, and many are unaware this option exists.

 As an alternative to hiring a lawyer, a non-attorney disability advocate can be the perfect choice for some disability applicants.

 - What’s the Difference Between a Disability Advocate and a Disability Lawyer?

 - How Much Does a Disability Advocate Get Paid?